 Public, private and community resources are being pooled to make these projects happen, and a renewed sense of pride and optimism is continuing to grow in the community.
 With the partnerships and collaboration built during this project, more improvements are still to come!

 Hosted by the Bridgeport Valley Regional Planning Advisory Committee and in collaboration with Caltrans District 9, the Design Fair events were held August 23-28, 2012, and consisted of an opening workshop; walking tour and design workshop; Board of Supervisors workshop; a closing presentation of initial recommendations; and focus groups with main street business owners, the Spanish-speaking community, public works and safety providers, and potential interagency visitor center partners.
-Community participation was impressive, with 78 people attending the final presentation alone!
+Community participation was impressive and key to implementing projects quickly and effectively.

 The Design Team consists of nationally-recognized walkabilty expert Dan Burden, the Local Government Commission, a traffic engineer from Nelson/Nygaard, Opticos design and architecture firm, and an economist, supported by Mono County Community Development Department staff.
 The purpose of the Design Team was to first facilitate and listen to the public, and then distill a common vision and design solution.